Tree and hedge planting

 A walk in the woods can give anyone a feeling of peace and tranquillity.
 Most of us have fond memories of playing on or around trees.

-You can find out more about trees and woodland by visiting the websites to the right of this page.
+You can find out more about trees and woodland by visiting the websites listed in the useful links section at the top right hand side of this page.

-Hedges and Small Woodland Grants are available from Lincolnshire County Council.
+Grants for Hedges and Small Woodland Grants are available from Lincolnshire County Council Conservation Services on telephone number 01522 554835.

 Ash dieback (Chalara fraxihea) has now reached the shores of the UK and could wipe out as much as 90% of our nation's 80 million ash trees.
 After oak and birch, ash is our third commonest tree.
 Its loss would devastate our landscape.
 For more information on tree diseases and to find out how you can help visit the Woodland Trust website.